 - doubling the magnetic number and attaching the correct number of paper clips.

-Your more confident learners are going to love craft stick Puzzles.
-Just be sure to double-check your calculations!
+Your more confident learners are going to love this math activity with popsicle sticks: Just be sure to double-check your calculations!

 Color Code Sticks

-Lower grade students can explore color matching and pattern, while upper grades can explore polygons and angles!
+Primary students can explore color matching and pattern, while older students can explore polygons and angles!

 For more ideas head to our Polygon Puzzles.

-Are you teaching the names and properties of 2-D figures this 9-weeks?
+Are you teaching the names and properties of 2-D figures?
 Your students will love this hands-on math activity!
 What’s more, it’s the ultimate math group activity.
-Keep your Shape Sticks in labeled zip-lock bags and use them time and time again.
+Keep your Shape Sticks in labeled zip-lock bags, and use them time and time again.

 Your students will learn the names and properties of shapes.
 You can easily extend learning by encouraging more confident learners to measure the angle of the vertices!

-For more genius ways to use craft sticks in tour classroom read Holly’s blog 9 Clever and Creative Ways to Use Craft Sticks in the Classroom.
+For more genius ways to use popsicle sticks in your classroom, check out 9 Clever and Creative Ways to Use Craft Sticks in the Classroom.